The Consumer Finance Law Review: United Kingdom

 The UK consumer finance and payments landscape is a complex patchwork of different statutes, secondary legislation, and Financial Conduct Authority (FCA) rules and guidance.
 This means that it can be difficult to navigate, both for new entrants and for established players.

 Much of the UK regulatory framework derives from European directives; however, some important parts are UK-specific and have been in place, largely unamended, since the introduction of the Consumer Credit Act 1974 (CCA).
 This has led to criticism and a general consensus in the industry that the regime needs simplifying and updating to bring it into line with changing technologies and consumer behaviour.
 Although the FCA has commonly expressed a desire to facilitate innovation and increase the accessibility of financial services, it is reluctant to introduce any drastic changes that could erode the level of consumer protection in the UK.
+This tension is also clear in the FCA and Treasury's (HMT) work on the regulation of the 'buy now, pay later' (BNPL) industry.
+While there is a clear desire to regulate some business models, the HMT's recent consultation is clearly trying to strike the difficult balance between consumer protection and maintaining a competitive market.

 Legislative and regulatory framework